Panthers fire Matt Rhule after 1-4 start; Wilks takes over | Times Leader

 Wilks becomes the second Black coach to lead the Panthers.
 The other, Perry Fewell, served as interim coach after Rivera was fired and went 0-4.

-Wilks , alleging racist hiring practices by the NFL when there are vacancies for coaches and general managers.
+Wilks joined Brian Flores’ lawsuit in April, alleging racist hiring practices by the NFL when there are vacancies for coaches and general managers.
 Wilks joined the lawsuit along with Ray Horton.

 The lawsuit alleges that Wilks was discriminated against by the Cardinals in 2018 when he was hired as a “bridge coach” but was given no meaningful chance to succeed.